 There’s a concept called Rule of Thirds that will help you put together more flattering outfits almost instantly.
 No matter how cute the individual pieces are, if the proportion of your outfit is off, it may look frumpy or unflattering.

-I often mention this 1/3 to 2/3 ratio when discussing my outfits, and it usually elicits some requests for more explanation.
+I often mention the 1/3 to 2/3 ratio when discussing my outfits, and it usually elicits some requests for more explanation.

 This concept is actually based in architecture.
 As Coco Chanel once said, “Fashion is architecture; it is a matter of proportions.”